-- Staying in contact with his or her school guidance counselor, as the guidance counselor will be writing a letter of recommendation that will be tremendously important.
+- Staying in contact with his or her school counselor, as the counselor will be writing a letter of recommendation that will be tremendously important.
 In addition, the counselor will have some very helpful information regarding specific deadline dates for teacher letters of recommendation, testing dates and locations, college fairs and other important information.

 - Staying on top of deadlines such as ACT/SAT test dates and registration, college application deadlines, scholarship deadlines, Financial Aid Dates, etc.

 - Being flexible and open to new ideas.
 A student should always take a day or two before ruling anything out.

 - Taking ownership of the college application process and being diligent about meeting deadlines.

 The bottom line however, is that there are great colleges out there, one of which is exactly the right fit for each student.
 The goal of any admission counseling professional is always to help a student find that perfect fit, while reducing stress and anxiety for both students and parents.
 It's the student at the core of the process, as it is the student who will be attending college, not the parent.
 We, as consultants will always have the student's best interest in mind.